thunder/select2/README.md

     }
 ```

-It's also needed to extend the installer-path section:
+It's also needed to extend the 'installer-path' section:

 ```json
     "web/libraries/{$name}": [